We have been anchored out now in various places on the Mexican Riviera for over four months straight now.

 Debbie holding a piece of wood in case the screw would hit anything.

-The Schaefer Cleat is in and ready for the 3M 4000 UV to be applied here and then fender washers and lock nuts and nuts.
+The Schaefeer Cleat is in and ready for the 3M4000 UV Marine Adhesive to be applied here and then fender washers and lock nuts and nuts.

 Barra-Bahia de Navidad lagoon